-Jessica Conoley was raised on 80’s action films, Jem and the Holograms, X-Men, and older-brother mandated Star-Wars.
+Jessica Conoley was raised on 80’s action films, Jem and the Holograms, and older-brother mandated Star-Wars.
 Sitting in the back of class she never felt like she fit in with the other kids and escaped reality by reading.
-Decades later she started writing for all of the people who don’t belong—the ones living on the outskirts filled with otherness.
-She writes fantasy novels, flash fiction, and essays to help her readers escape their own realities.
-From 2011 to 2017, Jessica served on the board of Whispering Prairie Press (a non-profit dedicated to art and literature) in various roles ranging from president to executive board member.
-In 2012 she became the Managing Editor of Kansas City Voices arts and literary magazine, and spent the next five years publishing emerging artists and writers.
+She writes fantasy novels, creative non-fiction, flash fiction, and essays to help her readers escape their own realities.
+From 2011 to 2017, Jessica served on the executive board of Whispering Prairie Press—a non-profit dedicated to art and literature.
+In 2012 she became the Managing Editor of Kansas City Voices arts and literary magazine and spent the next five years publishing emerging artists and writers.
 Her creative non-fiction piece “I Am Descended From Giants” won 1st place in the Bacopa Literary Review’s annual contest in 2016.
-Learn more about her work and read samples at http://jessicaconoley.com/
+In 2018 she launched a coaching program for authors on the path to traditional publication.
+Learn more about her work and coaching programs at https://jessicaconoley.com/

 9 Fun Facts About Jessica Conoley